itzg/docker-minecraft-server/minecraft-server/README.md

 Note: The FTB server start script will also override other options, like `MOTD`.

+### Fixing "unable to launch forgemodloader"

+If your server's modpack fails to load with an error [like this](https://support.feed-the-beast.com/t/cant-start-crashlanding-server-unable-to-launch-forgemodloader/6028/2):

+    unable to launch forgemodloader

+then you apply a workaround by adding this to the run invocation:

+    -e FTB_LEGACYJAVAFIXER=true

 ## Running a SpongeVanilla server

 Enable SpongeVanilla server mode by adding a `-e TYPE=SPONGEVANILLA` to your command-line.